 We've seen necklaces, bracelets, accessories and even a chair playset containing levels of lead in excess of allowable limits.

-There were 4 products recalled because of fall hazards this year.
+There were 5 products recalled because of fall hazards.
 Faulty strollers, high chairs, shoes and accessories may in some cases break, disassemble and cause falls resulting in injuries.

 Cribs and sleepers might be poorly constructed, causing children to fall or get trapped in parts of them.
 Coats, raincoats, hoodies may have strings and chains on them which - if there's a fault - might result in strangulation.